Fresh No-Cook Cranberry Citrus Relish

 Leave the can opener in the drawer this Holiday Season with this Fresh No-Cook Cranberry Citrus Relish recipe.

 Cranberry was not one of my favorite flavors growing up as a kid.
 Then again, the only time I encountered a cranberry was that gelatinous cylinder that was slid out of a can.
 Growing older I started to develop an appreciation for the tart smack of the hard berry.
-Then as an older Chef I was introduced to this wondrous Fresh No-Cook Cranberry Citrus Relish recipe.
+As an older Chef I was introduced to this wondrous Fresh No-Cook Cranberry Citrus Relish recipe.
 Since then it has become a standard dish at my holiday table.

 Let’s Make It